9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 • Eating more healthy fats protects you from high cholesterol and heart disease.

-• Encouraging you to get creative with your meals and try out different combinations of foods.
+• Encouraging you to get creative with your meals and try out different combinations of the right foods.

 Cons